-The project's green impact should be described according to the three sustainability parameters (see page 12).
+The project's green impact should be described according to the three sustainability parameters.

-As a rule, only the primary green effect of the project must be quantified.
-However, if the project is a holistic project that has several equal effects, these can all be quantified.
+Only the primary green effect of the project must be quantified.
+However, if the project is a holistic project with several equal effects, these can all be quantified.
+All quantified effects must also be described in text.
 Other non-primary effects can be described in prose and form part of the overall assessment of the project.
+Describe how the effects affect the ticked off focus areas (A21-2).